Weather and Forecasting

 Brian H. Tang, University at Albany, State University of New York

-Raymond A. Wolf, NOAA/NWS Weather Forecast Office Davenport
+Raymond A. Wolf, Retired

-Kimberly Wood, Mississippi State University
+Kimberly Wood, The University of Arizona

 Fanglin Yang, NOAA/NWS/NCEP/Environmental Modeling Center